-Yes, in Jan 2021, PayPal finished its acquisition of a Chinese licensed payment company called GoPay, which began at the end of September.
+Yes, in Jan 2021, PayPal finished its acquisition of a Chinese licensed payment company called GoPay.
 PayPal is the first foreign payment company with a domestic payment license and 100% ownership of China’s payment platform.

 PayPal sits at the top of the e-commerce industry, as the leading digital payment platform on the planet.
 With over 100 currencies represented in the company’s index, over 285 million payment accounts exist on PayPal’s servers in over 200 nations globally.

 While many corporations throughout the globe were quick to embrace PayPal’s convenience and streamlined process, along with similar e-commerce payment services, China waited a comparatively long time to begin implementing digital payment methods for domestic commerce throughout the country.